Eagle catching fish: Assessments

 The Evangelical Association of Saxony and the Office for Worldview and Sect Issues of the Evangelical-Lutheran Church of Saxony recognizes the symbol as clearly anti-Christian symbolism.
 It did not, however, conclude an inherent and clear association to the far-right extremist scene.
+A 2007 article by the church district in Schneeberg however concluded that the symbol represents "[A]ntisemitic, right-wing extremist, and anti-church ideas mixed together" as well as the wish to "revive old Germanic religion and cults."